elorie-bernard-lacroix/SmartStudy/README.md

 development of a machine learning model designed to recommend personalized lifestyle changes, such as the optimal weekly study time, the need for tutoring, and increased lecture attendance for students.
 Overall, this tool aims to increase organization and time-management among students and ultimately help them succeed academically.
-More details are available here: [2-final-proposal.pdf](https://github.com/elorie-bernard-lacroix/ece324-project/blob/main/process-documentation/2-final-proposal.pdf)
+More details are available here: [2-final-proposal.pdf](https://github.com/elorie-bernard-lacroix/ece324-project/blob/main/process-documentation/2-final-proposal.pdf).

+## demo
+A demo of the final product is available here: [video](https://drive.google.com/file/d/170J3CPyDbNzxmfz8pdjehuGcOqb4MOU6/view?usp=sharing)